How to do a Tenant Background Check like a Pro?

 - Was tenant qualified to receive their security back while moving out?

 - Had tenant caused any nuisance during the stay there?

 - Will you rent your apartment to the tenant again future?

 #5 Contact Tenant`s Employer

-You should always first call them and inquire if they need a signed rental application for the tenant verification.
-You can easily mail them the rental application to verify the details of the tenant.
+You can call them and inquire if they need a signed rental application for the tenant`s verification.
+If so, you can easily mail them the rental application to verify the details of the tenant.
 Once they review the application, you can have a quick call over the phone.
 These questions will help you get the job done the right way.